orfeio/orfeio/git.md

 ## Working with Git

-With the project initialized and version controlled, you may develop the software project, staging the changes and committing them with descriptive comments.
+With the project initialized, you may begin development work the software project, staging changes and committing with descriptive comments.
 You can combine staging and committing in one step.
    ```
    git commit -am "Combined Staging and Commit of successful debug"
    ```

 Commits are typically made to branches.
-Branches other than the default, named **main** can be associated with new features, testing and development, or any other phase of development.
+The default branch is named **main**.
 The current branch is displayed when checking the status of staged files and commits.
     ```
     git status
     ```
+New branches are often used to develop features, test significant changes, enable work assignments, or contain other phases of development.

 ## Push to GitHub

+1. Set up key.
+    ```
+    [ -z "$(git config --global user.email)" ] && echo "Error: user.email is not set in Git configuration." >&2 && exit 1 || ssh-keygen -t ed25519 -C "$(git config --global user.email)" -f ~/.ssh/github-local -N ""
+    ```

+2. Copy key to GitHub.

+3. Test key.

+4. Add remote.
+    ```
+    git remote add origin git@github.com:sally/ride-project.git
+    ```
+4. Load key for use.
+5. Push local to remote.
+    ```
+    git push -u origin main
+    ```

-## Pull from Github
+## Pull from GitHub

+1. Set up key.
+    ```
+    [ -z "$(git config --global user.email)" ] && echo "Error: user.email is not set in Git configuration." >&2 && exit 1 || ssh-keygen -t ed25519 -C "$(git config --global user.email)" -f ~/.ssh/github-hpc -N ""
+    ```
+2. Test key.
+3. Load key for use.
+4. Pull remote to local.